 Cairns - Sydney

 Our discovery of tropical Queensland at an end, we return to the airport for our flight to Sydney.
-On arrival our coach transfers us to the Parkroyal Darling Harbour (4T), in the heart of Sydney, where we stay for three nights.
+On arrival our coach transfers us to the Parkroyal Darling Harbour (4T) or similar, where we stay for three nights.

 Australia’s most famous city is the final and perhaps the most anticipated Australian destination of our odyssey.
 We take a tour of Sydney’s highlights including the iconic Opera House, Australia’s oldest park - the wonderful Royal Botanical Gardens, and Hyde Park, home to Sydney’s ANZAC Memorial.
 A cruise of the famous harbour, with a buffet lunch included, allows us to see this eye-catching city from an alternative perspective.